Shagshag/prestashop-documentation/Mail.md

 * Visibility: **public**
 * This method is **static**.
 * This method is defined by [MailCore](MailCore)
-* This method is defined in override\classes\Mail.php line 407
+* This method is defined in [override/classes/Mail.php line 407](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/override/classes/Mail.php#407)